Skip to content

-A Python package for accessing hydrological datasets, with a focus on preparing data for deep learning models.
+A Python package for accessing hydrological datasets with a unified API, optimized for deep learning workflows.

 This library has been redesigned to serve as a powerful data-adapting layer on top of the AquaFetch package.